jwadolowski/cookbook-cq/README.md

 Chef's cache and upload it to defined AEM Author instance.

 Second resource does the same as the first one, but for Oak 1.0.13 hotfix.
-The only difference is that provided URL requies basic auth, hence the `http_user` and `http_pass` attributes.
+The only difference is that provided URL requires basic auth, hence the `http_user` and `http_pass` attributes.

 Third package shows how to combine multiple actions in a single `cq_package`